 There's a pretty good chance your dog will get injured at least once or twice in its life.
 Dogs are often adventurous and some are even fearless.
 Most dogs explore the world barefoot and uninhibited.
 Unfortunately, the world is full of things that can harm your dog.
 Accidents happen; do your best to be prepared for them in advance.

 Whether minor or serious, it's scary to see your dog get injured.
 Be sure to seek veterinary attention as soon as possible after an injury occurs.
 Keep your vet's phone number and an emergency vet phone number nearby so you can call for advice and assistance.
 Depending on the severity of your dog's injuries, you may need to administer first aid.
 Even if everything seems fine, it's important to take your injured dog to a veterinarian for an assessment.

 01 of 10

-Trauma is one of the most common medical emergencies that affect dogs.
+Trauma is one of the most common medical emergencies that affects dogs.
 Major trauma can cause multiple injuries to the body, both internal and external.

 Being hit by a car is a frequent cause of major trauma in dogs.
 After getting hit by a car, many dogs suffer head trauma, bone fractures, joint dislocation, internal injuries like bleeding and organ trauma, skin wounds (often called "road rash") and more.

 Falling from a height or being in a car during an automobile accident can also cause traumatic injuries.

 To prevent these type of traumas, be sure to keep your dog on a leash when outdoors and never allow it to roam free.
 Use a gate or a barricade if you have a balcony and avoid leaving windows open when you are away.
 Keep your dog safe in the car by using a restraint.

 If your dog experiences a major trauma, you may need to administer first aid on the scene.
 Then, get your dog to the nearest open veterinary office.
 It may be best to try to go straight to an emergency veterinary hospital if there is one nearby.
 They often have the necessary resources to treat major traumas.

 02 of 10